mruiter/com.neo/README.md

 ### v 1.1.22
 **update:**
-all - Add productDocumentation and unlearnmode
+all - Add product documentation and unlearnmode
 all - Updated NEO branded images

 ### v 1.1.21